 The real questions that come from this are how can we manage these risks?
 How can we enable people to work from home or remotely in a safe way?

-Business with remote workers in place needs to have a policy which covers secure remote working.
-If you haven’t got one it’s definitely worth the time to work on that now, even if it’s rough and ready.
-Further to that, support should be offered to workers to ensure they are working securely and understand the potential risks they may face.
+Businesses using remote workers need to have a policy which covers secure remote working.
+If you haven’t got one yet, it’s definitely worth the time to work on that now - even if it’s rough and ready.
+Further, support should be offered to workers to ensure they are working securely and understand the potential risks they may face.